jinzj16/111.github.io/_pages/members.md

 ### Research interests

-1. phospholipid involved in migrasome formation and stability
+1. phospholipids and their binding proteins involved in migrasome formation and stability
 2. Honor of Kings &nbsp; ≧▽≦

 <br>